Yoast/wordpress-seo/readme.txt

 	* Restore robots meta box per post to its former glory, it now shows even when blog is not set to public.
 	* Fix wp admin bar keyword density check link
 	* Fixed a keyword density problem in the Page Analysis
+	* Fixed: Too aggressive html escaping of the breadcrumbs
+	* Fixed: Last breadcrumb wasn't always determined correctly resulting in crumbs not being linked when they should have been
+	* Fixed: Breadcrumbs were sometimes missing separators and default texts since v1.5.0
+	* Fixed: 404 date based title creation could cause corruption of the $post object

 * Enhancements
 	* Added filters for the change frequencies of different URLs added to the sitemap.
 Props to [haroldkyle](https://github.com/haroldkyle) for the idea.